 Is social media REALLY worth the effort?

 It is a great question, one that I hear almost daily, and we had some great responses to that and other questions on our call.
-I have recorded the call, and posted it above, feel free to listen in and hear what the participants had to say.
+I have recorded the call and posted it below.
+Feel free to listen in and hear what the participants had to say.
 What questions do you have about social media for lawyers?

 How Does CEO Ed Scanlan find Balance?
 (Podcast)